-Rep. Dina Titus, D-Nev., who chairs a subcommittee that oversees Trump’s hotels, blamed DeFazio on record, according to The Washington Post, for holding back in the hopes of cutting an infrastructure deal.
+In an article in the Washington Post, Fahrenthold reported that Rep. Dina Titus, D-Nev., who chairs a subcommittee that oversees Trump’s hotels, blamed DeFazio on record for holding back in the hopes of cutting an infrastructure deal.
 Titus, in a statement to The Intercept, clarified:

 The Washington Post story mischaracterizes where we are with this investigation.
 I’ve seen Chairman DeFazio’s determination to investigate the Trump Administration’s corruption up close and personal, and I’m proud to work with him.
 The public will greatly benefit from the leadership Chairman DeFazio has shown in putting a spotlight on the legal and ethical issues that surround the lease of the Old Post Office building.
 In fact, he started pursuing this issue before Trump was even elected.
 At our oversight hearing, we pressed GSA for financial statements, legal memos, and pushed for an audit to hold the Trump Administration accountable.
 I know that Chairman DeFazio is prepared to use his subpoena power if necessary.